1,000+ Opportunities

 Search federal, foundation, and corporate grants with AI — or browse by agency, topic, and state.

-Novo Nordisk Foundation Data Science Investigator Programme is a grant from the Novo Nordisk Foundation supporting independent research leaders in data science and computational science.
-Awards reach up to DKK 14.
-7 million per grant and are available to junior, mid-career, and established research leaders.
+Novo Nordisk Foundation Data Science Investigator Programme is a grant from the Novo Nordisk Foundation that funds research leaders in data science at Danish universities and nonprofit research institutions.
+The program offers awards of up to DKK 14.
+7 million per grant over five years and targets three career levels: Emerging, Ascending, and Distinguished, based on years post-PhD.

 Get alerted about grants like this